 While sugar is the centerpiece for most holidays and family traditions it has been found recently to be more addictive than cocaine.
-We might find it comforting to have around there is a price to be paid for consuming refined sugars.
+We might find it comforting to have around but there is a price to be paid for consuming refined sugars.
 Is the emotional tie and physical addiction worth the consequences?
-Is regulating sugar our best solution?

 You can apply all the best skincare products but eating the wrong foods can jeopardize your beauty results.
 Keep reading to find out more about how sugar is affecting your body and the quality of your skin health.